Home Breaking News Janet Protasiewicz Fought to Remove Twins From Black Grandmother Even After She Bought a 6 Bedroom Home

 Darryl told us it “hurts” to hear that Protasiewicz might have used racial slurs.
 “People’s kids need to be with their families,” he adds.

-Darryl guenter
+Darryl Guenter

-Darryl with his grandma, margaret hudson.
+Darryl with his grandma, Margaret Hudson.

 “We were two black kids with one single white mother,” Darryl says.
 “The society we stayed in was dominant white.
 We were the first two black kids in our church.
 We had our differences.
 It wasn’t bad but wasn’t good.”